-1. Starting at the compressor the 1⁄2" hose with the 90° fitting and 134a access port on it connects to the suction side rotolock (closest to the engine).
-From the rotolock, the hose runs back over the top of the engine oil filter and loops down around and back towards the rad and then through a hole in the engine compartment wall.
+1. Starting at the compressor the 1⁄2" hose with the 90° fitting and 134a access port on it connects to the suction side fitting.
+From the compressor, the hose runs down beside the engine and loops back towards the rad.
+The 1⁄2" hose then crosses the bottom of the engine along the radiator support frame and goes through a hole in the engine compartment wall.
 From there the hose travels upward through another hole in the floor of the cab following the heater lines.
 The hose is now just behind the heater/ac box area.
 Run it through the grommet and connect it to the evaporator outlet as described in the heater/ac box installations instruction.